Iterates of Meromorphic Functions on Escaping Fatou Components: Proofs of Theorems -

 In \cite{BRS}, Bergweiler, Rippon and Stallard proved the results of Theorem \ref{thm6} for entire functions in their multiply connected Fatou components.
 The first entire function with multiply connected Fatou component is due to I. N. Baker \cite{Baker1}.
 The multiply connected wandering domains which have uniformly perfect boundary or non-uniformly perfect boundary were found in \cite{BZ}.
-For example, in Theorem 1.3 of \cite{BZ}, an entire function of zero order is constructed such that for a sequence $\{r_k\}$ of positive numbers with $r_{k+1}>2r_k^2$ and a sequence $\{\varepsilon_k\}$ of positive numbers tending to $0$ as $k\to\infty$.
-And the Fatou component $U$ containing $A((1+\varepsilon_k)r_k,(1-\varepsilon_k)r_{k+1})$ may have uniformly perfect boundaries by suitably choosing $\{r_k\}$.
+For example, in Theorem 1.3 of \cite{BZ}, for a sequence $\{r_k\}$ of positive numbers with $r_{k+1}>2r_k^2$ and a sequence $\{\varepsilon_k\}$ of positive numbers tending to $0$ as $k\to\infty$, an entire function $f$ of zero order is constructed such that Moreover, the Fatou components $U$ containing $A((1+\varepsilon_k)r_k,(1-\varepsilon_k)r_{k+1})$ may have uniformly perfect boundaries by choosing $\{r_k\}$ suitably.

 Now we put